MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/understand-lead-distributions-assignment-rules.md

 > [!NOTE]
 > The order of sellers to assign records via round robin algorithm is stored at org-level and not at rule-level.

-Let's look at some examples to understand round robin distribution.
+Let's look at some scenarios to understand round robin distribution.

 **Scenario1**